Blosc/python-blosc/doc/tutorial.rst

 As you see, these are really low level functions because you should pass actual pointers where the data is, as well as the size and itemsize (for compression).
-Needless to say, it is very easy to cause a segfault by passing incorrect paramaters to the functions (wrong pointer or wrong size).
+Needless to say, it is very easy to cause a segfault by passing incorrect parameters to the functions (wrong pointer or wrong size).

 On the other hand, and contrarily to the `pack_array` / `unpack_array` method, the `compress_ptr` / `uncompress_ptr` functions do not need to make internal